zalando/spilo/docs/admin-guide/sizing.md

 - costs

 ## Costs
 To have some notion of the costs of Spilo, we have calculated the costs for some possible configurations.

 **Note**: These are costs for an single Spilo deployment, as a case study.
 All prerequisites (Senza, Etcd) are considered to be available and are not part of the costs of Spilo.
-These figures are meant to show the approximate costs, they *will* vary depending on your usecase and resource usage.
+These figures are meant to show the approximate costs, they *will* vary depending on your use case and resource usage.

 The following table shows ballpark figures of the raw costs of a Spilo deployment in 3 Availability Zones.